Skip section navigation

 If your heart is beating too fast or irregularly, your doctor may decide that you need a device that gives your heart an electrical shock to restore your heart to a regular rhythm.
 This device is called an implantable cardioverter defibrillator (ICD).

-After Steve's heart attack, he continued his heart care at Allina Medical Clinic in Northfield.
+After Steve's heart attack, he continued his heart care at Allina Health clinic in Northfield.

 Steve Meierbachtol was teaching school when he had his heart attack in 2011.
 He wasn’t aware that he was among the one in three Americans who has some type of vascular disease, or that he was one of the 785,000 Americans who had their first heart attack in that year.